Samuel-Campbell/dota2/README.md

 1. Is it possible to predict which team will win by the end of the drafting phase?

 ## 0.6 Hypothesis & Expectations
-1. The margin by which a team wins matters since we want to maximize the odds of victory (a conclusive and convincing victory).
-Therefore a heuristic needs to be found for player performance.
+1. The margin by which a team wins does not matters.
-2. With only 1000 matches there are a maximum of 10 000 unique players which is a lot of data to process for a notebook but not sufficient for a full research.
+2. With only 10 000 matches there are a maximum of 100 000 unique players which is a lot of data to process for a notebook but not sufficient for a full research.
 3. Players have a match making rating thus regrouping players of similar skills into the same matches.
 Despite some players climbing up or down the ladder to have their MMR reflect their skills, I assume that most players are ranked appropriately.
 This is important because we don't want ace/smurf players to skew the results by playing well with bad team compositions.